 During the school year, Awana meets every Wednesday from 6:30 pm to 8:00 pm.
 While each gathering is casual our weekly event provides structure and consistency, two things our children thrive on.
 Here is a sample of our weekly agenda:

 Opening Ceremony (10 minutes); Dave Tompkins, our Awana ministry director, leads the group in pledges, an opening prayer, and makes any announcements that the entire group needs to know.

 Game Time (25 minutes): Fun and games on the Awana Game Square.

 Handbook Time (25 minutes): Clubbers meet with individual leaders to pass achievements in entrance booklets and handbooks.

 Large Group Time (25 minutes): Cubbies and Sparks learn about missionaries and ways that they can engage in missions.
 Our T&T clubbers have a large group Bible study related to the verse they are memorizing.

 CUBBIES – If your child is 3 or 4 years old he/she is a Cubbie.
+(Please note that your child must be 3 years old by September 1st to be able to participate in Awana as a Cubbie.
+If they are not 3 years old by September 1st, they will need to wait to register the following year.)
 Since these children are so young and cannot read by themselves, parental involvement is a must.
 Cubbies are encouraged to memorize one verse per week.
 If they need more of a challenge there are special awards, “Apple Tree Stickers,” given for reviewing verses already memorized.

 SPARKS – The Sparks club is for children in kindergarten through second grade.
 Your child will experience emphasis placed on memorizing the Word of God as well as Bible-centered activities that reinforce who God is in their minds and hearts.
 No matter what rate your child learns or memorizes, Sparks are given the freedom to move at their own pace.